dJPoida/docmost-oss-mcp-shim/README.md

 ## 🩵 License

-MIT — freely reusable for self-hosted setups.
+MIT — freely reusable for self‑hosted setups.
-Not affiliated with the official Docmost team.
+Not affiliated with the official Docmost project.

 ---